 "I do not think many will object to those plans," McGonagall said, then gasped as Loki suddenly lashed out, grabbing Snape's left arm, and hauled his sleeve up.
 Revealing the Dark Mark.

-"How interesting," Loki said, voice as cold as arctic pack ice, and shifted his grip, forcing Snape to his knees.
+"How interesting," Loki said, voice as cold as a glacier, and shifted his grip, forcing Snape to his knees.
 "I take it that he serves you now?"

 "As a young man, he made mistakes.
-Mistakes he later regretted," Dumbledore said.
+Mistakes he later regretted," Dumbledore said calmly.
 "At great personal risk, he became my spy in Voldemort's inner circle.
 Alas, it was not in time to save Lily and, one way or another, James."

 Loki still didn't release Snape's arm, which he held in a vice grip.
 Snape drew his wand.

 "Youthful mistakes can be repented of and penance done," Dumbledore said quietly.
+He fixed the god with a steady blue gaze.
 "You yourself should know that, Loki."

 Loki smiled sourly.
 "True enough."
 He released his grip.
 "But know this, Severus Snape.
 I do not trust you.
 Headmaster Dumbledore does, but I do not.
-Your motives may cause you to protect Harry, and do what is right, but you do not understand… goodness is its own reward.
-And I fear that you still look down on those of non-magical birth.
-For this and other sins, including the victimisation of my nephew – the castle has a lot to say about that -, I do not like you.
-I will be watching you.
+Your motives may cause you to protect Harry, and do what is right, but even still... as one who has walked on the dark side to another, I do not trust you.
+For your treatment of my nephew, I dislike you, though I acknowledge the service you have done in protecting him.
+So rest assured, I will be watching you.
 Understood?"

 "Understood," Snape growled, getting to his feet.